rks507469/Android_Music_Player_UI/README.md

 * [x] Added Fragments
 * [x] Creating the Library fragment UI
 * [ ] Create the banners in library Fragment
-* [ ] Create the RecyclearView in the Library Fragment
+* [ ] Create the RecyclerView in the Library Fragment

 ### screenshots